conda/conda-plugin-template/subcommand_plugin_examples/rust_subcommand_plugin_tutorial/README.md

 The product of 5 * 4 is: 20
 ```

-Congratulations, you've successfully implemented a conda subcommand plugin written in Rust!
+Congratulations! 🎉 You've successfully implemented a conda subcommand plugin written in Rust!
 For further reference on how the plugin system works, check out the [official `pluggy` docs][pluggy docs].

 > **Note:**
 > Whenever you develop your own custom plugins, please be sure to [apply the appropriate license][licenses].